 State Enables the Active Update server on SMC.
-Port Port of the SMC server on which SNS firewalls must t connect.
+Port Port of the SMC server on which SNS firewalls must connect.
 Host Network interfaces on which the SMC server listens.
-Replace this value with $\tt eth0$, $\tt eth1$ for example to indicate that only interfaces eth0 and eth1 are used.
-Source URL of the Stormshield server from which Active Update databases are downloaded.
-Categories List of Active Update databases that you wish to d server.
-The values of the database categories are them with commas.
-Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: Kaspersky antivirus signatures KASPERSKY IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA SEISMO Tries Number of tries when the database update fails.
+Replace this value with $\texttt{eth0}$, $\texttt{eth1}$ for example to indicate that only interfaces eth0 and eth1 are used.
+Source URL of the Stormshield server from which Active Update databases downloaded.
+Categories List of Active Update databases that you wish to download from the SMC server.
+The values of the database categories are as follows.
+Separate them with commas.
+Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: Kaspersky antivirus signatures KASPERSKY IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability Manager SEISMO Tries Number of tries when the database update fails.
 AutoUpdatePeriod Frequency of database updates.
 The possible values are in CRON format.
 By default, $0 \times / 3 \times 3 \times 3$ means that databases will be updated every 3 hours.